Sue Beardsmore (Chair)

 1. Welcomes and apologies

-Sue Beardsmore, Chair, welcomed everyone to the fifth meeting of the Committee for the Midlands & East.
-She thanked Perdita Hunt for attending the Committee and welcomed the other guests and presenters to the meeting.
+Sue Beardsmore, the Chair, welcomed everyone to the eighth meeting of the Committee for England, Midlands & East.
+She also extended a warm welcome to the new members of Midlands & East staff.

-The Chair had received apologies from Phil Rothwell and Jim Harker prior to the meeting.
+The Chair had received no apologies prior to the meeting.

 The minutes were approved and signed as a true record of the meeting.
 There were no matters arising.